-Targeted traffic is critical to business survival.
+Targeted traffic is critical to sustainable business.
 Just having traffic and no customers will only bring down the business due to lack of sales and profitability.
 Therefore, all your SEO or digital marketing practices should make it a goal to generate “targeted traffic” and not just “traffic”.

 * Google changes constantly